ETC 7: Language In The Mathematics Classroom, University of Montpellier. Language and mathematics education (LME)

 -

-Rationale of the conference
+Rationale for the conference

 In the context of the ERME Handbook project, the survey work regarding two decades of ERME research in the domain of mathematics and language has shown the dominance of classroom-based research.
 Since the beginning of ERME, in the working group entitled ‘Social interaction in mathematical learning situations’ and in the present working group, ‘Mathematics and language’ (TWG09), the study of language has seen a shift from distinguishing between the language of the teacher, the language of the students and the language of mathematics, towards a more integrated understanding, with research focusing on the language in interaction and the role of language in meaning making.
 This is exemplified in the shifts in the number of papers and presentations at ETC4 and at CERME11 (Utrecht, 2019), where a growing number of classroom-based papers were presented and discussed in the sessions.

-In order to understand the contemporary domain and move forward, we need to carefully review the complexity involved when conceptualising language in this integrated way.
+In order to understand the contemporary domain and move forward, we need to carefully review the complexity involved when conceptualizing language in this integrated way.
 Intensive discussion framed by review work and new work in the domain has the potential to situate newer work and directions in light of the progress and necessities of the domain.

 First Announcement and Call for Papers

-YERME preconference day
+YERME pre-conference day

 In order to promote and support young researchers (where young means novice to the field of mathematics education and language), the conference is preceded by a preconference day in which young researchers can discuss their projects with members of the IPC, as well as get a structured overview on the current state of the field.

-The afternoon of the 18this for Young Researchers only.
+The afternoon of the18this for young researchers only.

 Conference